ambonvik/cimba/README.md

 Windows PC was decidedly non-trivial.
 There is no code remaining from that predecessor in the current Cimba.
-What retrospectively can be called Cimba 1.0 was implemented in K&R C at MIT in the early 1990's, followed by a parallelized version 2.0 in ANSI C and Perl around 1995-96.
+What retrospectively can be called Cimba 1.0 was implemented in K&R C at MIT in the early 1990's, followed by a parallelized version 2.0 in ANSI C and Perl around 1995–96.
 The present version written in C17 with POSIX pthreads is the third major rebuild, and the first public version.

-### You had me at "free".
+### You had me at "free."
 How do I get my hands on Cimba?
 It is right here.
-You simply clone the repository, build, and install it.
+You clone the repository, build, and install it.
 You will need a C compiler and the Meson build manager.
 On Linux, you can use GCC or Clang, while the recommended approach on Windows is MinGW with its GCC compiler.
-Visual Studio and MVSC should also work, but has not yet been fully tested.
 For convenience, we recommend the CLion integrated development environment with MinGW, GCC, Meson, and Ninja built-in support on both Linux and Windows.